controlecidadao/samantha_ia/README.md

 <br>

 Every new model downloaded via this copy and paste procedure will replace the previous one to save hard drive space.
+Model download is saved as `MODEL_FOR_TESTING.gguf` in your _Downloads_ folder.

 You can also download the model and save it permanently to your computer.
 For more datails, see the section below.